Anthrax - Medical Condition

 Anthrax is prevented with immunization and antibiotic treatment for those people who have been exposed to anthrax.
 Pre-exposure immunization is not recommended for the general population, but may be given to those with higher occupational risk (e.g., veterinarians or military personnel).
 Although it is still considered investigational, subcutaneous (under the skin) vaccinations are usually given as soon as exposure is detected, again 2 weeks later, and then another 2 weeks after that.
 Treatment with antibiotics continues for at least 4 weeks (until all the vaccination injections have been given) and generally up to 60 days.

-Cutaneous anthrax is treated with ciprofloxacin, doxycycline, or amoxicillin* for 7 to 10 days if there are no severe symptoms.
-Treatment may be extended to 60 days if there is a risk of inhalation exposure.
-In young children, ciprofloxacin may cause bone development problems and doxycycline may slow down the growth of bones and cause discoloration of teeth.
+Cutaneous anthrax is usually treated with either fluoroquinolone antibiotics (e.g., ciprofloxacin*, moxifloxacin, levofloxacin), or doxycycline for 7 to 10 days for naturally-acquired infections.
+Treatment may be extended to 60 days if there is a risk of inhalation exposure, or if the infection is suspected to be associated with an act of biological warfare.
+In young children, ciprofloxacin may cause bone development problems, and doxycycline may cause discolouration of teeth and slowing bone growth.
 The risks involved for children and adolescents younger than 18 years of age using these antibiotics should be weighed against the benefits of treatment for anthrax.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Anthrax